georgik/esp32-buddy-rs/docs/README.md

 Copy the code from examples to `main.rs` and run `./scripts/run-wokwi.sh`.
 Once the build is complete, click the link in terminal to open Wokwi simulator.

+Flash the device using web flasher by command `./scripts/flash.sh`

 ## How to use examples locally

 Run the base application: